Overview of Banks in Serbia

-UniCredit Banka Serbia operates as a wholly owned subsidiary of Italian banking group UniCredit.
+UniCredit Banka Serbia operates as a wholly-owned subsidiary of the Italian banking group UniCredit.
 It is one of the banks in Serbia that offers a comprehensive range of financial products and services, serving clients from small start-up ventures to the biggest global corporations.

 Revenue: RSD 15.14 billion (2017)

 Total assets: RSD 370.78 billion (2017)